ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2022.02.02.md

-We probably don't need to buy a mic for the office webcam now, but its probably worth shutting the door at standup as people walking past the office can be picked up on it now with the "low" noise suppression option ticked on zoom.
+We probably don't need to buy a mic for the office webcam now, but it's probably worth shutting the door at standup as people walking past the office can be picked up on it now with the "low" noise suppression option ticked on zoom.
 Otherwise though I think it's much clearer!

 - camera angle too narrow to show all present.
 - suggestion to try separate mic and camera